DOWN ALTERNATIVE DUVETS

 2. GENERAL CARE: Change the position of the duvet within the duvet cover with each duvet cover change.
 This will ensure even wear, as there is more abrasion and soiling at the edge closest to the face.
 Air out your duvet periodically away from the sun’s damaging rays.
 This will freshen it, and optimize the duvet’s insulating properties.
 Small spots and stains can be spot cleaned.
 Shift as much down as possible away from the stain, then spot clean with a non-detergent solution (such as Woolite or Zero) diluted with water.
 Rub fabric to loosen stain, and squeeze excess moisture out with a dry towel.
 Rinse the same way using just water.
 Use a hair dryer to ensure the area is completely dry.

 3. WASHING: With careful use, a down duvet should only require washing every 5 to 10 years, if at all.
-A small duvet can be laundered in a domestic front load machine.
-Larger sizes will require a commercial front load machine.
+A small duvet can be laundered in a domestic machine without an agitator.
+Larger sizes will require a commercial machine without an agitator.
 Set the washer to gentle or delicate cycle and use a cool water wash and rinse.
 Set the machine to the maximum load capacity and add an appropriate amount of non-detergent liquid soap (such as Woolite or Zero).
 Allow the machine to fill and the liquid soap to dilute.
 Do not use any type of fabric softener.
 Submerge the down duvet into the water, spreading it evenly.
 Allow the cycle to complete, and then put through a second rinse cycle.
 This will ensure all soap residue has been removed.
+Always wash alone.

 4. DRYING: Drying a down duvet is time consuming.
 Always dry at the lowest heating setting, ashigh heat may cause the shell to shrink.
 Shake the duvet prior to putting it in the dyer to fluff up the fill.
 Tumble at the lowest heat setting until dry.
 The addition of dryer balls or couple of white towels with a clean tennis shoe will keep the duvet moving and help to draw out some of the moisture.
 Frequent checks should be made to ensure the down duvet has not clumped to one side of the dryer.
 Remove the duvet from the dryer and shake it out several times during the drying process.
 This will aid in fluffing up the fill and ensure all parts of the duvet are drying evenly.
 The final bit of drying may be done by air-drying the duvet.
 Be sure the duvet is thoroughly dry before using, otherwise mold or mildew may form inside.